parthkhajgiwale/LEETCODE/Linked List/README.md

 The space complexity of the algorithm is O(1).
 It only requires a constant amount of additional space to store the two pointers.

+# 142. Linked List Cycle II

+This is a problem in which we need to detect if there is a cycle in a linked list and find the node where the cycle begins.

+## Problem Description

+Given the head of a linked list, the task is to return the node where the cycle begins.
+If there is no cycle, the function should return `null`.

+A cycle in a linked list occurs when there is a node in the list that can be reached again by continuously following the next pointer.
+The `pos` variable is used to denote the index of the node that the tail's next pointer is connected to (0-indexed).
+It is set to -1 if there is no cycle.
+Note that the `pos` value is not passed as a parameter.

+## Example

+Input: head = [3,2,0,-4], pos = 1

+Output: tail connects to node index 1

+Explanation: There is a cycle in the linked list, where the tail connects to the second node.

+## Approach

+To detect the cycle in the linked list and find the node where the cycle begins, we can use Floyd's Cycle-Finding Algorithm, also known as the "Tortoise and Hare Algorithm."
+The algorithm involves two pointers moving through the linked list at different speeds.
+If there is a cycle, the two pointers will eventually meet at the same node.

+The algorithm can be implemented using the following steps:

+1. Check if the list is empty or has only one node.
+If so, return `null`.
+2. Initialize two pointers, `slow` and `fast`, both pointing to the head of the linked list.
+3. Move the `slow` pointer by 1 step and the `fast` pointer by 2 steps in each iteration.
+4. If the pointers meet (`slow == fast`), there is a cycle.
+Set a flag to indicate the presence of a cycle.
+5. Reset the `slow` pointer to the head of the linked list.
+6. Move both pointers at the same speed (1 step) until they meet again.
+7. The meeting point will be the node where the cycle begins.
+Return this node.
+8. If there is no cycle (the pointers never meet), return `null`.

+## Implementation

+The solution is implemented in C++ and provided in the `Solution` class.
+The `detectCycle` function takes the head of the linked list as input and returns the node where the cycle begins or `null`.

+The solution follows the steps mentioned in the approach section.
+It uses two pointers, `slow` and `fast`, to detect the cycle and find the cycle start node.

+To run the solution, instantiate the `Solution` class, create a linked list, and call the `detectCycle` function, passing the head of the linked list as an argument.

+## Complexity Analysis

+The time complexity of the solution is O(n), where n is the number of nodes in the linked list.
+The algorithm visits each node at most twice, once for cycle detection and once for finding the cycle start node.

+The space complexity is O(1) as the solution uses a constant amount of extra space regardless of the input size.

+## Summary

+The problem requires detecting the presence of a cycle in a linked list and finding the node where the cycle begins.
+The solution uses Floyd's Cycle-Finding Algorithm to achieve this.
+It involves two pointers moving through the linked list at different speeds and detects the cycle by checking if the two pointers meet.
+Once a cycle is detected, the solution finds the cycle start node by moving both pointers at the same speed